AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Change "effluent turbidity of 3 NTU or less, the required turbidity" to "effluent turbidity to 3 NTU or less which is the desired turbidity for filtration"
 </div>

-In two-stage coagulant addition experiments, each dosage of coagulant used in one-stage addition experiment was divided into two parts by adding one more stream of coagulant between the first and second contact chamber.
+In two-stage coagulant addition experiments, total coagulant dosgae used in one-stage addition experiments were divided into two parts by adding one more stream of coagulant between the first and second contact chamber.
 The goal of the two-stage experiment was to find the optimal distribution between the first and second stream coagulant.
 The desirable situation was that most of the coagulant from the first addition would offset the effect humic acid in the water, and coagulant from the second addition would be able to attach to clay and nanoaggregate, thus forming big flocs and reducing the effluent turbidity efficiently.

 The T connection is an essential set-up for two-stage coagulant addition, as shown in Figure 3, it was installed between the two coagulant pumps to help allocate the coagulant among first and second stage.
 The first pump controlled the total amount of coagulant drained from the stock tank.
 Coagulant flowed through the left branch to the right branch after came out of the stock tank.
 When the second coagulant pump turned on, it controlled the coagulant amount put in the second stage by draining from the main stream, then coagulant flowed in through the left branch and was separated into two streams by the top and right branch.